 A Pilgrim’s Guide to the Camino Portugués by John Brierley

 Covering Camino Central and Camino da Costa, the guidebook is true to John Brierley’s profile.
-It includes complete information with added historic information.
+It includes complete information with added historical information.

 - Includes pictures from the route